Importing data

 There are three ways to address errors in a data set:

-- Ignore records with errors and proceed with the valid ones
+- Click Ignore errors and confirm import to proceed with only the valid records

-If the data set is free of errors, the property mapping form will be locked, allowing you to review the mappings before confirming.
+If the data set is free of errors, the property mapping form will be locked, allowing you to review the mappings before confirming by clicking Confirm data set.

 Specific actions may be available in this view depending on the type of data imported.